copperdogma/TwoSkulls/prompts/double-check.md

 Double check the code you've written:
-- Will it compile?
+- Does it meet the requirements we stated?
 - Is it properly commented?
-- Does it meet the requirements I stated?

 Pull in any additional files you need to verify.